Arizona Abounds with Outdoor Adventure Options

 While most guest ranches in the Rocky Mountain states close for the winter, those in Arizona’s Sonoran Desert provide a relaxing, warm-weather vacation experience when much of the country is buried in ice and snow.
 There’s a lot more to do than horseback riding, so these Western fantasy worlds have wide appeal to family groups with diverse interests.
 A few are full-fledged resorts.

-Rancho De Los Caballeros
+Rancho De Los Caballeros in Wickenburg, Arizona

 Wickenburg, 54 miles northwest of Phoenix, was once known as the Dude Ranch Capital of Arizona and still lures city slickers who dream of a true cowboy adventure.
-No one will get bored at the resort-style Rancho de los Caballeros, which boasts tennis courts, a heated pool, a day spa and even an18-hole golf course.
+No one will get bored at the resort-style Rancho de los Caballeros, which boasts tennis courts, a heated pool, a day spa and even an 18-hole golf course.
 The supervised Kids Club program keeps little buckaroos engaged.
 Other Wickenburg ranches are Kay El Bar, Rancho Casitas and Flying E.

 In Tucson, the upscale Tanque Verde Ranch is surrounded by 60,000 acres of Saguaro National Park.
 In addition to trail rides, the ranch offers mountain biking, nature programs, and basketball, volleyball and tennis courts, not to mention a swimming pool and spa.
 White Stallion Ranch, another laid-back Western paradise in Tucson, has 43 guest rooms, and for large family groups, there’s a five-bedroom, three-bath home called The Hacienda.